 We establish and grow the Forest on land that we have purchased to ensure it is safe and protected for hundreds of years to come.

-So far, we have planted nearly 1.9 million trees.
+So far, we have planted over 1.9 million trees.
 Tree planting on this scale makes a significant positive environmental impact, creating a huge carbon sink and helping to mitigate climate change.
 Further environmental and social impacts of planting include water purification and flood alleviation.

 Important as they are, the Forest is more than just trees; it is an incredible mosaic of habitats helping to boost diversity for plants, animals and people, and also includes grassland, heathland, farmland and wetland.